Gyaku Jūji-jime

 Gyaku Jūji-jime (逆十字絞), or gyakujujijime, is a chokehold in judo.
 It is one of the twelve constriction techniques of Kodokan Judo in the Shime-waza list.
 Danzan Ryu includes this technique in the Shimete list under the name Namijujijime.
 Ura-Juji-Jime is described in the Canon Of Judo and demonstrated in The Essence of Judo by Kyuzo Mifune.

-The technique is called 'reverse' because the palms of the person applying the choke are facing the person who is being choked.
+The technique is called 'reverse' because the palms of the person applying the choke are facing the person who is applying the choke.
 The thumbs are on top, outside of the clothing and the fingers grab inside underneath the gi or clothing.
 The hands are high up each side of the neck.
 Scissoring the hands applies pressure to the carotid arteries reducing blood flow, rapidly resulting in loss of consciousness.
 In judo, this technique is always taught under strict supervision and is similarly closely observed by referees in competition.